moby/moby/docs/sources/userguide/trust.md

 ##### Example Scopes
-build - scope used for verifying build manifests connect - scope used for allowing connections to host or service
+build - scope used for verifying build manifests connect - scope used for allowing connections to host or service pull - scoped used to allow pulling of a private image

 ##### Reserved Scopes
-any - Allows any scope except delegate delegate - Allows delegation of any scope (implies “any” on entire subtree) delegate_* - Allows delegation only on a specific scope (applies to entire subtree)
+any - Allows any scope

 #### Subject
 The subject is the namespace in which the scope may be applied.
 When chaining